ruthwikdasyam/Astar_gazebo/README.md

 * _RPM_ :
     - RPM1 -> 40
     - RPM2 -> 80

+_(position is possible, beacause of Orentation based collision used in code)_

 - Wait for the A star to complete path finding
 - Once Goal Node is found, Backtracking is executed